StanfordVL/ig_navigation/README.md

 conda-lock -c pytorch -c conda-forge -p linux-64
 ```

-Running on 8 environments, the policy should convert to ~95% success rate on single object visual navigation in the empty Rs_int scene after about 300,000 environment steps, which takes approximately 1 hour on an RTX 3090/AMD 5900x processor.
+Running on 8 environments, the policy (standard PPO) should converge to a success rate of 95% on the single object visual navigation task in the empty Rs_int scene after about 300,000 environment steps, which takes approximately 1 hour on an RTX 3090/AMD 5900x processor.